jameswomack/XCode-Themes/CodeRunnerInstructions_deprecated.markdown

 #CodeRunner custom theme instructions

-##I've requsted Krill move the themes to the library folder but until that happens you'll need to go into the app bundle
+##I've requested Krill move the themes to the library folder but until that happens you'll need to go into the app bundle

 * Right-click CodeRunner in the dock and select Options->Show In Finder